All Episodes

 And it was a lie.

-It was wrong, and so she walked it back last night.
+And so she walked it back last night.

-And I I I think actually, you know, because right after that, I did turn around and say, but you're totally correct that they spent two weeks telling us this was about a tape and that there was this riot outside the Benghazi consulate, which there wasn't.
+And I think actually, you know, because right after that, I did turn around and say, but you're totally correct that they spent two weeks telling us this was about a tape and that there was this riot outside the Benghazi consulate, which there wasn't.

 So he was right in the main.